 8. Manage your office work on a regular basis

-I’ll have to pledge guilty of not following my own advice on this one, I don’t do my accounting regularly enough and waist a lot of time on that when tax time comes.
-Get yourself some good accounting software, some client-management and invoicing program.
+I’ll have to pledge guilty of not following my own advice on this one, I don’t do my accounting regularly enough and waste a lot of time on that when tax time comes around.
+It would be simpler to just file taxes online, but procrastination is a cruel mistress indeed.
+With that in mind, get yourself some good accounting software, and a good client-management and invoicing program.
 Office management can be quite boring and time-wasting, mastering this will hugely help your freelancing career.

 A screenshot of Freshbook’s admin.